wj6801/League-of-Legends-Win-Rate-Analysis/README.md

 <iframe src="./assets/tvd_bans_league.html" width=1000 height=500 frameBorder=0></iframe>

-The observed statistic is 0.5567808905345624, and the resulting p-value is 0.0, so we reject the null and conclude that the missingness of bans is dependent on league.
+The observed statistic is 0.5567808905345624, and the resulting p-value is 0.0, so we reject the null and conclude that there is enough evidence that missingness depends on league.

 **Missingness of Bans on Result**